How to make a professional email footer: Best practices & examples

 Email footer best practices

-Incorporate visuals such as icons or separators to break up text and draw attention to key areas of your email footer.
+Make it visually appealing: Incorporate visuals such as icons or separators to break up text and draw attention to key areas of your professional email footer.
 A balanced layout can enhance readability and engagement.

-It's essential to ensure your email footer is optimized for mobile devices.
+Make it mobile-friendly: It's essential to ensure your professional email footer is optimized for mobile devices.
 Keep the design clean and avoid using large images that could affect loading times.

-While it’s important to include valuable information, aim to keep your footer concise.
+Stay concise: While it’s important to include valuable information, aim to keep your footer concise.
 A cluttered footer can detract from the main message of your email, so prioritize clarity and brevity.
+Your professional email footer should not exceed more than 5-6 lines.

 The challenges of managing email footers centrally

-Use Exclaimer to take control of your company email footers
+Use Exclaimer to take control of your professional email footers